cecilegltslmcs/conso_prod_energy/README.md

 # Energy consumption and production in France, region by region, in real time

-*Update: 11/12/2022*
+*Update: 12/12/2022*

 This projects used a kappa architecture.
 This kind of architecture is optimized to process data in real time.
 A kappa architecture is caracterized by different components :
-- a component which collect data
+- a component which collects data
-- a component which process data
+- a component which processes data
-- a component which store data
+- a component which stores data
-- a component which display data.
+- a component which displays data.

 The architecture used is summarized in this schema.